Encounters & NPCs

-The worlds run with The Imperial System will invariably be populated with people beyond the players, and creatures other than humans.
-This final part of the rules covers how we handle non-player characters of all types.
+Triumvene invariably requires that the players interact with people beyond the main party.
+This part of the system covers how we handle non-player characters of all types.

-Physical manipulations, professions and skill are left to the GM to decide, based on what makes sense for the NPC.
+NPC physical manipulations, professions and so on are left to the GM to decide, based on what makes sense for the NPC.
 However, suggestions are given in the bestiary for each of the types of creature the players might encounter.
 For the player peoples, anything is possible.

 These, like the detail for Physical Manipulation, are left up to the GM to decide on the fly.
-For example, if the players encounter a noble, you might decide as you describe him that she wears a golden torc on her left arm, which denotes status.
-Equally you might decide that she's particularly skilled in negotiation, and therefore give her a bump in roll targets for any negotiation-related Diplomacy checks.
+For example, if the players encounter a noble, you might decide as you describe her that she wears a golden torc on her left arm, denoting status.
+You could then explain what different torcs mean in terms of status in that society, and where this character sits in it.
+Equally you might decide that she's particularly skilled in negotiation, and therefore and therefore Diplomacy checks against her may have to be rolled with disadvantage.
 Make a note of these things as they come up, but don't sweat them too much.

 So the first thing for encounters is to ground them, set an objective, and have some ideas as to what to do if things go sideways.